dcsoft-yyf/JIEJIE.NET/README.md

-# DC.NET Protector
+# JieJie.NET
   An open source tool to encrypt .NET assembly file, help people protect theirs copyright.
+  Jie(2)Jie(4) in chinese is a kind of transparet magic protect shield.

 ## Background
 Many .net developers are worry about their software has been cracked,copyright under infringed, so they use some tools to obfuscate IL code.such as PreEmptive dotfuscator.But some times ,it is not enought.
-<br/>So I write DC.NET Protector can encrypt .NET assembly deeply,help people protect their copyright.and this tool is open source.
+<br/>So I write JieJie.NET can encrypt .NET assembly deeply,help people protect their copyright.and this tool is open source.
 It is a console .NET application, the UI is :
 <br/>
 <img src="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/source/snapshort/snapshort.png"/>